Why Do My Teeth Keep Breaking?

-In this article, we’ll explain the main reason why teeth weaken.
-We’d love to give you the long term solutions that can return your mouth back to a happy healthy state.
+In this article, we explain the main reason why teeth weaken.
+We also share the long term solutions our dentists can offer you to return your mouth to a happy, healthy state.

 Why Do My Teeth Feel Weak?

 When your teeth become worn and brittle, they become more vulnerable to chipping and cracking.
 Your teeth and their surrounding enamel are built tough, but there are several contributing factors to the breakdown of their structure.

 Some of the reasons why your teeth may feel weak include: